AdelaogalaLab/Bulk_rnaSeq/README.md

 Differential Expression Analysis: Identifying genes with significant expression changes between conditions.
 Visualization: Creating informative plots to represent the data.

 The RNA-Seq data preprocessing workflow was executed on the UB-CCR cluster using the nf-core/rnaseq pipeline.
 The goal was to process raw FASTQ files into normalized expression matrices suitable for downstream differential expression gene analysis and pathway enrichment analyses.

-###Job Submission on HPC
+# Job Submission on HPC
 Below is the SLURM script used to submit the job on the UB-CCR cluster:

-### Job Submission on HPC

-Below is the SLURM script used to submit the job on the HPC cluster:

 ```bash
 #!/bin/bash